MAttila42/CSharp/README.md

 ## Useful dotnet commands

-- `dotnet new console` - Creates a new project.
+- `dotnet new console` - Creates a new console app project.
 - `dotnet build` - Builds the project.
 - `dotnet run` - Runs the project.
 - `dotnet test` - Runs the xUnit tests.